lucaslalima-2/card-cropper/README.md

 * The model learns from your newly annotated examples.
 * Command: `make retrain`

-6. See model predictions on trained data
+6. Applies model on `./cards_raw` directory.
+All images must be flattened, meaning existing outside subdirectories (at the moment).
-* Command: `make preview`
+* Command: `make predict`

 7. Apply model
 * This uses your trained model to detect cards in `dataset/images/val` or `cards_raw/`.